This is a home for all the quaint or dusty things that used to be on the other pages.

 Both trendy and practical, a knitted hood can take the place of a hat and scarf.
 Class will provide instruction for making the new "Sophie" hood by Petite Knits.
 Learn to work a tidy, built in I-cord edge, and become familiar with using increases and decreases to shape your fabric.

-Skill level: Adventurous beginner You are very comfortable with Knit and Purl, and you are enthusiastic about learning new techniques.
+Skill level: Adventurous beginner or Intermediate You are very comfortable with Knit and Purl, and you are enthusiastic about learning new techniques.

 “Architectural Hat” $68